Home > Autism Help

 A child may act as If they do not want to be touched or held, because it may seem to cause them physical pain.
 A child may not respond to their name or verbal requests.
 They may have delayed speech.
 They may be in constant motion, seeming unable to stop their actions.

 Autism is a spectrum disorder in that it effects a wide range of issues from mild to severe.
 Therefore, difficulties in socialization and communication may not be visible for some children until they are older, and some may have developed language but still have difficulty in playing and relating with others.

 A screaming, tantruming child is communicating...it just is not the way we want them to communicate.
-We have to teach them how to appropriately communicate and give them visuals, signs and words to replace the tantrum.
-If we do not support a person in communicating then there are quite often behavioral difficulties.
+We have to teach them how they can communicate and give them visuals, signs and words to express that the world can understand.
+If we do not support a person in communicating then there are quite often many behavioral difficulties.

 A very important part of looking at a person's behavior as communication is that each person has the right to communicate and if they are unable to "talk" then we must teach them how to communicate with pictures, words or even objects.
 If we presume competence in each individual with autism to achieve their full potential then we must not only address their needs, we must also begin to think in terms of the strength that individuals with autism have.
 The use of IPAD's and apps for ASD are skyrocketing this way of communication so that it is accessbile to most with ASD!